Surface and Materials Electrochemistry, and Electrocatalysis Lab

 Welcome to Dr. Jerkiewicz Research Group

-We study phenomena driven by the application of an external electric field that occur at the electrode surface (single-crystal and polycrystalline surfaces) and within the electrode's 3D matrix (micro- and nano-structured materials).
+We study phenomena driven by the application of an external electric field that exist at the electrode surface of single crystal, polycrystalline and nanostructured surfaces, and within the 3D matrix of micro- and nano-structured materials.

 Kinetics and mechanisms of electrochemical processes depend not only on the nature of the reagent to be transformed or the product to be generated, but also on the electrode's chemical composition, physical properties and atomic-level structure.